Homemade Samoas Cookies

 - Remove from food processor, roll 1 Tablespoon size pieces of dough into a ball and then shape into a round cookie.
 Using a straw or chopstick punch a hole in the middle of the dough.
 Move the straw or chopstick around a bit to make the hole wider, if needed.
 At this point you’ll likely need to reshape the cookie a bit.

-- Place all cookies on a sheet lined with parchment and transfer to the freezer to harden up a bit.
+- Place all cookies on a sheet lined with parchment and transfer to the freezer to harden up a bit, while you melt the chocolate.
+About 5 minutes or so.

 - While cookies are in the freezer, add chocolate and coconut oil to a shallow microwave-safe bowl and melt in 20-30 second increments until the chocolate is melted enough to drizzle.